• Key supplier to the NHS

 The hamstrings are a group of muscles in the back of the thigh, connecting the hip to the knee.

-If tight hamstrings are an issue, consider a negative angle footrest.
+If tight hamstrings are an issue and leading to contractures, consider a negative angle footrest.
 That’s a footrest that folds back under the seat.
 This can help to stretch the hamstrings and reposition the pelvis, reducing posterior tilt.

 The footrest on the Lento Care Chair can be readjusted to give a negative leg angle